consulo/long-term-todo/localization.md

   * must be placed at `/src/main/resources/localize` directory
   * unique name per application (like use plugin prefixes, JavaLocalize, CSharpLocalize, etc)
   * generated class will be placed in **localize** package with same name as **yaml** file (without extension)
-  * Max argument value is 5
+  * Max argument value is 5 (do not use varargs for creating dummy object arrays)

  /messages/CommonLocalize.java
 ```java